Choosing the Best Mattress for Herniated Disc

 It is a myth that people with back pain must sleep on a hard mattress to find comfort.
-A pressure relieving medium-firm is often the best mattress for those with herniated discs, though it depends on your body type and comfort preferences.
+A pressure-relieving, medium-firm option is often the best mattress for those with herniated discs—though it depends on your body type and comfort preferences.
 You want to feel supported without feeling as if you’re sleeping on the floor!
 A pressure relieving mattress allows just the right amount of sinkage in all the right places as pressure points are gently supported.

 A durable mattress provides the best bed for herniated disc because it will provide years of comfort.
 Investing in a quality mattress from a reputable online retailer ensures a quality sleep space and excellent customer care.
 Durability and affordability are major concerns for everyone when mattress shopping.
 Choose a brand you trust.